FixelAlgorithmsTeam/FixelCourses/InstallMicroMamba.md

 > Each course defines it own environment file.
 > For example the `AI Program 2024_12` has [AI Program 2024_12 `EnvConda.yml`](./AIProgram/2024_12/EnvConda.yml).

 > ![TIP]
 > The `micromamba` command can replace `conda` in most commands.
 > Yet there are subtle differences as described in [Micromamba User Guide](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

+> [!NOTE]
+> To use a specific Conda Environment using MicroMamba one should activate the environment: `micromamba activate <EnvName>`.
+> Then anything launched form this process will inherit the _System Variables_ configured by the environment.

+> [!TIP]
+> Launch the IDE (VS Code, PyCharm, Spyder) from a command line where the environment is activated.

 1. Download the Environment Specification File
    Download the environment file specific to the course.